SunannnSun/damm/README.md

-# Directionality-aware Mixture Model(Parallel Implementation)
+# Directionality-aware Mixture Model Parallel Sampling for Efficient Dynamical System Learning

-This module consists of the parallel implementation of Directionality-aware Mixture Model(DAMM) that has been optimized for real-time learning performance.
-Given a set of demonstration trajectories, this module performs unsupervised learning of Gaussian mixture models that best describe the structure of provided data.
-In addition to the general clustering purposes, this module serves as an intermediate step in the pipeline of learning a Dynamical system-based motion policies from data, and the learned model will proceed to be optimized in the linear parameter varying(LPV) learning of a dynamical system.
+This module is the implementation of Directionality-aware Mixture Model(DAMM) that has been optimized for real-time learning performance.
+Given a set of demonstration trajectories, DAMM performs unsupervised learning and fits an augmented Gaussian Mixture Models (GMM) that encodes the structure of given motion while identifying linear components along the trajectory.
+DAMM serves as the statistical model in the pipeline of Linear Parameter Varying Dynamical System (LPV-DS).

+## Note
+This module is part of [DAMM-based LPV-DS framework](https://github.com/SunannnSun/damm_lpvds), and cannot be used by its own.
+Please refer to https://github.com/SunannnSun/damm_lpvds for the usage.

 ---

 ### Update
+8/19 (Last day in a 5 days streak to maintain the damm repository)
+- optimize by replacing large vector with pointer
+-
+- wrap up

 8/18
-- finshed split/merge
+- ~~finshed split/merge~~
-- review and organize a note on circular dependency(line 167 in dpmmDir.cpp)
+- ~~review and organize a note on circular dependency(line 167 in dpmmDir.cpp)~~ (circular dependency has been removed)
 - spectral.cpp containing cv::Kmeans should be converted to a header file like karcher.hpp